-Babita, Karisma and Kareena Kapoor: Babita, who married Randhir Kapoor, is best known for films like 'Haseena Maan Jayegi', 'Farz' and 'Kismet' in her short career that included 19 movies.
+Babita, Karisma and Kareena Kapoor: Babita, who married Randhir Kapoor in 1971, is best known for films like Haseena Maan Jayegi, Farz and Kismet in her short career that included 19 movies.
 She has two daughters - Karisma and Kareena.
-While Karisma was one of the most sought after actresses in the 90s, her sister Kareena is ruling Bollywood now.
+While Karisma was one of the most sought-after actresses in the 90s, her sister Kareena is ruling Bollywood now.
 She was recently seen in Veere Di Wedding.

 Sharmila Tagore and Soha Ali Khan: Having won Padma Bhushan, two National Film Awards and two Filmfare Awards, among other honours, Sharmila Tagore is one of the most respected personalities in the film fraternity.
 Married to Mansoor Ali Khan Pataudi in 1969, Sharmila has three children - Saif, Saba and Soha.
-She worked with her daughter, Soha Ali Khan, who is known for films like 'Rang De Basanti', '99' and 'Tum Mile', in Sangeeta Datta's 'Life Goes On, while Saba is a jewellery designer and prefers to stay away from the limelight.
+She worked with her daughter, Soha Ali Khan, who is known for films like Rang De Basanti, 99, Tum Mile and Sangeeta Datta's Life Goes On, while Saba is a jewellery designer and prefers to stay away from the limelight.

-Sarika, Shruti and Akshara Haasan: Sarika, who started her film career in Bollywood as a child actor in the 60s, achieved critical success by winning the National Film Award for Best Costume Design for 'Hey Ram', and the National Film Award for Best Actress for her performance in Parzania.
+Sarika, Shruti and Akshara Haasan: Sarika, who started her film career in Bollywood as a child actor in the 60s, achieved critical success by winning the National Film Award for Best Costume Design for Hey Ram, and the National Film Award for Best Actress for her performance in Parzania.
 She married Kamal Haasan in 1998 and the couple got separated in 2004.
 Her daughters Shruti and Akshara have followed in their mother's footsteps and forayed into acting.
-Shruti is not only an actress, but also has singing credits to her name.
-Akshara Haasan, who shares her mother Sarika's striking eyes, made her Bollywood debut with R Balki's 'Shamitabh' featuring Amitabh Bachchan and Dhanush
+Shruti is not only an accomplished actress but also has singing credits to her name.
+Akshara Haasan, who shares her mother Sarika's striking eyes, made her Bollywood debut with R Balki's Shamitabh in 2015 featuring Amitabh Bachchan and Dhanush.

 Aparna Sen and Konkona Sen Sharma: The acclaimed director Aparna Sen is the winner of several National Film Awards.
-Before donning the hat of a director, she was a Bengali actress and had worked with legends like Satyajit Ray.
+Before donning the hat of a director, she was a renowned Bengali actress and had worked with legends like Satyajit Ray.
 Sen has been married three times.
 She was first married to Sanjay Sen. She later married journalist, Mukul Sharma, whom she has two daughters from the marriage - Kamalini and Konkona.
 Sen is presently married to Kalyan Ray, an author and professor of English.
 Like mother, daughter Konkona too is a critically acclaimed actress.
-Aparna directed Konkona in several collaborations including 'Mr And Mrs Iyer' and '15 Park Avenue'
+Aparna directed Konkona in several collaborations including Mr And Mrs Iyer, 15 Park Avenue.

 Shobha Kapoor and Ekta Kapoor: Shobha Kapoor, who worked as an air hostess with British Airways, married actor Jeetendra in 1974.
 The couple has two children - Ekta and Tusshar.
-Shobha and Ekta's mother-daughter duo not only started the trend of 'K' serials, but also revamped the television scene in India with their production company Balaji Telefilms.
-They gave us TV serials like 'Kyunki Saas Bhi Kabhi Bahu Thi', 'Kahaani Ghar Ghar Kii', 'Kasautii Zindagii Kay', 'Pavitra Rishta' and 'Bade Acche Lagte Hain', among several others.
-They have also ventured into Bollywood with the company Balaji Motion Pictures which has films like 'The Dirty Picture', 'Once Upon a Time in Mumbaai', 'Shootout at Lokhandwala, the Ragini MMS franchise, which was recently seen in a web series avatar, and the Kyaa Kool Hai Hum' to its credit.
+Shobha and Ekta's mother-daughter duo not only started the trend of 'K' serials but also revamped the television scene in India with their production company Balaji Telefilms.
+They gave hit TV serials like Kyunki Saas Bhi Kabhi Bahu Thi, Kahaani Ghar Ghar Kii, Kasautii Zindagii Kay, Pavitra Rishta and Bade Acche Lagte Hain, among several others.
+They have also ventured into Bollywood with the company Balaji Motion Pictures which has films like The Dirty Picture, Once Upon a Time in Mumbaai, Shootout at Lokhandwala, the Ragini MMS franchise, which was recently seen in a web series avatar, and the Kyaa Kool Hai Hum series to its credit.

-Lillete Dubey and Ira Dubey: Lillete Dubey is an acclaimed theatre and Bollywood actress with films like 'Monsoon Wedding', 'Baghban' and 'Kal Ho Naa Ho' to her credit.
-She also starred in the British film 'The Best Exotic Marigold Hotel' featuring Maggie Smith, Judi Dench and Bill Nighy.
+Lillete Dubey and Ira Dubey: Lillete Dubey is an acclaimed theatre and Bollywood actress with films like Monsoon Wedding, Baghban and Kal Ho Naa Ho to her credit.
+She also starred in the British film The Best Exotic Marigold Hotel featuring Maggie Smith, Judi Dench and Bill Nighy.
 Lillete married Ravi Dubey and has two daughters - Neha and Ira.
-While Ira has worked in films like 'Aisha' and 'Dilliwaali Zaalim Girlfriend, Neha is a psychotherapist in Mumbai.
+While Ira has worked in films like Aisha and Dilliwaali Zaalim Girlfriend, Neha is a psychotherapist in Mumbai.